MAHMOUDGAD123/Salla-Vite-Watcher/README.md

 A: All changes are debounced and queued, so only the latest version of each file is synced, and reload happens after all syncs complete.

 **Q: Can I use this in production?**
 A: Yes!
-For production builds, use `npm run production` to generate optimized assets in `public/`.
+For production builds, use `pnpm run production` to generate optimized assets in `public/`.

 ---